 It turned out, the man was due to be informed that his asylum claim had been successful.
 But it was too late, the fear of return to persecution had been too much to bear.

 Survivors of torture already live in fear of being returned to persecution or death.
-The ‘New Plan’ will only make this worse.
+The anti-refugee bill will only make this worse.

 When a person is claiming asylum in the UK, they’re invited to provide evidence to support their claim.
 So, for example, if someone has been tortured, they might be assessed by a doctor who will document evidence of torture, whether physical or psychological.